Improved Pathwise Coordinate Descent for Power Penalties: Introduction

 In Figure~\ref{fig:thresh}, the mode-thresholding function appears to be nested in $q$ for fixed $\omega$, i.e. if $h\left(\omega', q'; b\right) = 0$ and $0 \leq \epsilon < q' \leq 1$, then $h\left(\omega', q' - \epsilon; b\right) = 0$.
 Furthermore, for fixed $\omega$ there appears to be a unique value $b^*_{\omega}$ of $b$ for which all nonzero values of the mode-thresholding function are equal regardless of $q$ and for which nonzero values of the mode-thresholding function are increasing in $q$ for all $b < b^*_{\omega}$ and decreasing in $q$ for all $b > b^*_{\omega}$.

 In what follows, we derive properties of the mode-thresholding function $h\left(\omega, q; b\right)$.
 Specifically, we derive a minimum value $\omega_q$ which satisfies $h\left(\omega, q; b\right) = 0$ for all $\omega > \omega_q$.
 We also prove that $h\left(\omega, q; b\right)$ is nested in $\omega$ for fixed $q$ and derive $b^*_\omega$, the value of $b$ for which all nonzero values of the mode-thresholding function are equal regardless of $q$.
 Last, we prove that sparsity of $h\left(\omega, q; b\right)$ is nested in $q$ for fixed $\omega$ that the nonzero values of $h\left(\omega, q; b\right)$ are increasing in $q$ for $b < b^*_{\omega}$ and decreasing in $q$ for $b > b^*_{\omega}$.
 All proofs are provided in an appendix.
 We then show how this knowledge can be used to improve computation of $h\left(\omega, q; b\right)$ in practice and introduce two different pathwise coordinate descent algorithms for solving \eqref{eq:algre}.
 One is similar to the pathwise coordinate descent algorithm for solving the lasso penalized regression problem, insofar as it computes a sequence of solutions for fixed $q$ starting from the a value of $\omega$ that yields an optimal value of $\bs \beta$ that is exactly equal to the zero vector for $q \leq 1$.
 The other computes a sequence of solutions for fixed $\omega$ starting from $q = 2$.
-Because \eqref{eq:algre} is nonconvex when $q < 1$, and because coordinate descent algorithms can become stuck in local modes even when the problem is convex and $q \geq 1$, we compare not only timing of the two algorithms relative to their cold start alternatives and each other, but also the potential for each algorithm to reach a better mode.
+Because \eqref{eq:algre} is nonconvex when $q < 1$, we compare not only timing of the two algorithms relative to their cold start alternatives and each other, but also the potential for each algorithm to reach a better mode.